-The Wolper Law Firm is currently investigating claims against Mitchell Yanow, a former Financial Advisor at Stifel Nicolaus & Co. in Boca Raton, FL.
+The Wolper Law Firm, P.A. is currently investigating claims against Mitchell Yanow, a former Financial Advisor at Stifel Nicolaus & Co. in Boca Raton, FL.
 Mitchell Yanow first entered the securities industry in the 1990s and previously worked for Oppenheimer & Co. and Wachovia Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 11, 2018, FINRA sanctioned Mitchell Yanow for allegedly “writing checks drawn on the customer’s brokerage account at Yanow’s member firm without the customer’s knowledge.”